deeparocks/impactdaos-xyz/posts/4-12-case-studies.md

 The system is therefore predicated on a fair exchange of value: a PANFT holder gets to save time and effort on routine tasks, while the PA can generate a regular income (e.g. $400 per month).
 In certain countries such as Argentina, an income of this size, paid in stablecoin, is preferable in many ways to a conventional job.

 The aim of HumanDAO in the broadest sense is to use the disruptive power of Web3 to solve the problems faced by humanity.
 In the words of its founder [Christopher Chase](https://twitter.com/Chris2pherChase), it’s like a charity on steroids.
-To date Human DAO has impacted the lives of 1000 people in the Philippines and are bullish on their new product launch, PANFT providing opportunities to people in the emerging markets.
+To date Human DAO has impacted the lives of 1000 people in the Philippines and are bullish on their new product launch, PANFT providing income opportunities to people in the emerging markets.

 ## How Do They DAO